 - The Cemetery District Board should ensure that audits are performed of the Cemetery District's accounts, records, and endowment care fund, as required by law, and provide any necessary documentation to the auditor.
 Yolo County should arrange for financial reviews of the Cemetery District in accordance with Government Code Section 26909.
 An audit should occur annually, unless the Cemetery Board and Board of Supervisors authorize alternative financial reviews, with audits occurring no less frequently than every five years.
 The county auditor should either conduct the audit, or contract with a public accountant to do so.
 If the Yolo County Department of Financial Services (DFS) determines that it does not have the resources to continue providing such audits, the County should solicit proposals from qualified CPAs or accounting firms to provide the audit or agreed upon procedures review for the five cemetery districts that do not provide their own.
 Contracts can be batched in 3 or 5 year increments for cost savings, as determined by County policy and approved by the Cemetery District and Board of Supervisors.
 The costs should be apportioned to the districts participating in the audit/review by a formula determined by DFS in consultation with the districts (i.e. by total revenue, for example). - The District should consider establishing a website to provide transparent information to the public regarding board members, meetings, financial information, audits, etc. The California Special Districts Association has partnered with StreamlineWeb who provides a fully supported and hosted website template for special districts.
-For the Cottonwood Cemetery District, the cost would be \$25 if a CSDA member or \$50 if a non-member.
+For the Cottonwood Cemetery District, the cost would be \$25 if as a CSDA member or \$50 if for a non-member.
 More information is available at www.getstreamline.com/web/.

-7 0 OTHER ISSUES • 7772 Any other matter related to effective or efficient service delivery, as required by commission policy.
-YES MAYBE NO Are there any other service delivery issues that can be esolved by the MSR/SOI process?
-Discussion: a) LAFCo is not aware of any other service delivery issues not already addressed in the MSR.
-Other Issues MSR Determination LAFCo is not aware of any other service delivery issues not already addressed in the MSR.
-COTTONWOOD CEMETERY DISTRICT SPHERE OF INFLUENCE STUDY On the basis of the Municipal Service Review: Staff has reviewed the agency's Sphere of Influence and recommends that a SOI Update is NOT NECESSARY in accordance with Government Code Section 56425(g).
-Therefore, NO CHANGE to the agency's SOI is recommended and SOI determinations HAVE NOT been made.
-Staff has reviewed the agency's Sphere of Influence an NECESSARY in accordance with Government Code Sectithe agency's SOI is recommended and SOI determinations this MSR/SOI study. ion 56425(g).
-T herefore, A CI HANGE to
+Any Any other matter related to effective or efficient service delivery, as required by commission policy. - YES MAYBE NO a) Are there any other service delivery issues that can be resolved by the MSR/SOI process? $\boxtimes$ a) LAFCo is not aware of any other service delivery issues not already addressed in the MSR.

+LAFCo is not aware of any other service delivery issues not already addressed in the MSR.

+COTTONWOOD CEMETERY DISTRICT SPHERE OF INFLUENCE STUDY

+- Staff has reviewed the agency's Sphere of Influence and recommends that a SOI Update is NOT NECESSARY in accordance with Government Code Section 56425(g).
+Therefore, NO CHANGE to the agency's SOI is recommended and SOI determinations HAVE NOT been made. - Staff has reviewed the agency's Sphere of Influence and recommends that a SOI Update IS NECESSARY in accordance with Government Code Section 56425(g).
+Therefore, A CHANGE to the agency's SOI is recommended and SOI determinations HAVE been made and are included in this MSR/SOI study.